Jacyhust/SOSIA/README.md

 -------------------------------------------------------------------
 (the first parameter specifies the procedure be executed and change)

-FOR EXAMPLE, YOU CAN RUN THE FOLLOWING CODE IN COMMAND LINE AFTER BUILD ALL THE TOOLS:
+FOR EXAMPLE, YOU CAN RUN THE FOLLOWING CODE IN COMMAND LINE AFTER BUILDING ALL THE TOOLS:

 ```bash
 cd .